sansheng741/Butterfly-R/README.md

 ## English

 This is a Hexo blog theme,It's a derivative of butterfly.
-Adapted from [Radium-bit](https://radium-bit.tk/about).The effects can be seen in [Radium Stardust](https://radium-bit.tk).
+Adapted from [Radium-bit](https://radium-bit.tk/about).The effects can be viewed in [Radium Stardust](https://radium-bit.tk).

 { [Development documentation](https://radium-bit.tk/uncategorized/AboutPoint/) }

-Update log: This version 1.1 (Based on butterfly theme's version released on May 30, 2020)
+Update log: This version 1.1 (Based on butterfly theme's version released on May 30, 2020)  integrated

-> Update article top tool,hexo-generator-indexed.
+> Update article top tool,*hexo-generator-indexed*.

 Version 1.0